vlady5lav/AionysTestTask/README.md

 ### Frontend Tests

-You can run `runClientTests.bat` or `runClientTests.sh` to start CYPRESS e2e tests.
+You can run `runClientTests.bat` or `runClientTests.sh` to start CYPRESS End-2-End tests.
 Also, you can follow the steps above using the second way, but instead of `npm start` type `npm run ci`.

-## Backend (.NET 6 / ASP.NET)
+## Backend (.NET 6 / ASP.NET Core 6 / C# 10)

 The first way to start the server is to launch `runServer.bat` or `runServer.sh`.

 The second way to start the server is to open the solution `NotesManagerServer.sln` in the backend folder in Visual Studio 2022, wait for it to initialize and click `Debug` on the top toolbar and select `Start Debugging` (`F5`) or `Start Without Debugging` (`Ctrl+F5`).

-SwaggerUI will open automatically if it was launched with Debugging.
-To manually access SwaggerUI, you can follow the link [http://localhost:5050/swagger/](http://localhost:5050/swagger/) .
+`SwaggerUI` will open automatically if it was launched with `Debugging`.

+To manually access `SwaggerUI`, you can follow the link [http://localhost:5050/swagger/](http://localhost:5050/swagger/) .

 ### Backend Tests

 Just run `runServerTests.bat` or `runServerTests.sh` to start tests.
-You can also run it through Visual Studio from the Tests menu on the top toolbar.
+You can also run it through Visual Studio from the `Tests` menu on the top toolbar.